symfony/symfony-docs/cookbook/form/dynamic_form_generation.rst

             $form = $event->getForm();

             // During form creation setData() is called with null as an argument
             // by the FormBuilder constructor.
-We're only concerned with when
+You're only concerned with when
             // setData is called with an actual Entity object in it (whether new
             // or fetched with Doctrine).
 This if statement lets us skip right
             // over the null condition.